Quansight/Quansight-website/apps/labs/posts/close-encounter-with-pandas-and-the-jedis-of-open-source.md

 very funny jedi 😆).

 Aaron had a very particular way of seeing a problem and accessing a possible solution.
-It involved looking at how other packages handled similar problems, trying out examples (using toys as Noa once mentioned), and debugging using the python debugger, PuDB.
+It involved looking at how other packages handled similar problems, trying out examples, and debugging using the python debugger, PuDB.
 This was a new tool for me as I previously had to rely on using print statements or the VS code debugger (which was pretty much a hit-or-miss with every configuration for a new project).
 After just one live session with him and an [article](https://asmeurersympy.wordpress.com/2010/06/04/pudb-a-better-python-debugger/)